-An extended-release, long-lasting capsule treatment, Gocovri is taken once daily at bedtime.
+An extended-release, long-lasting capsule, Gocovri is taken once daily at bedtime.

 How Gocovri works

 The exact mechanism by which Gocovri exerts its activity in the treatment of dyskinesia in Parkinson’s disease patients is unknown.
-However, the therapy has been shown to increase dopamine release and block dopamine re-uptake, thereby increasing dopamine levels in the brain.
+However, the therapy has been shown to increase dopamine release and block dopamine re-uptake, thereby increasing the levels of this neurotransmitter in the brain.

 Gocovri in clinical trials